Causal Inference under Network Interference with Noise: Accounting for network noise

 \end{remark}

-Our estimators require knowledge or, more realistically, consistent estimates of the parameters $\alpha$ and $\beta$ governing the noise.
-Here, we adopt the consistent MME estimators in \cite{chang2020estimation}, which require at least three replicates of the observed network.
+Our estimators require knowledge of or, more realistically, consistent estimates of the parameters $\alpha$ and $\beta$ governing the noise.
+For our numerical work in Section~\ref{sec5}, we adopt the consistent MME estimators in \cite{chang2020estimation}, which require at least three replicates of the observed network.
 Define relevant quantities as follows:

 where $\delta$ is the edge density in the true network $G$, $u_1$ is the expected edge density in one observed network, $u_2$ is the expected density of edge differences in two observed networks, and $u_3$ is the average probability of having an edge between two arbitrary nodes in one observed network but no edge between the same nodes in the other two observed networks.
 The method-of-moments estimators for $u_1$, $u_2$ and $u_3$ are